critesjosh/ZKP-Languages/README.md

 - **`graphs/`**
   Contains visualizations of the study in `.png` format.
 - **`metrics/`**
-  Contains `.csv` files with detailed metrics for each language and zkVM.
+  Contains `.csv` files with detailed metrics for each language.

 - **`src/`**
   Contains source files for data collection and analysis: